nathanmalishev/cissa/README.md

 # cissa flappy bird

 Things to be done
+  - find out how to put a token or somethign in the post requests.
+IMPORTANT

   - doesn't work on samsung internet app for android.
 Check it works on ios & other mobile browsers
   - at the moment admin, renders the first 100 user, should change to use pagination ...
+  - should the scoreboard have pagination as well?
   - get ready for production.
       - Look at pre loading game
       - minify and bundle js/css etc